An Archives of Disease in Childhood Series

 To support the shift to large-scale implementation for ECD, policymakers and programmers require practicable suggestions for context-specific design and implementation interventions.

-Building on the evaluation of the Grand Challenges, Canada, Saving Brains portfolio and additional analyses, we will discuss evidence to inform decision points encountered in scaling of early child development programmes.
+Building on the evaluation of the Grand Challenges, Canada, Saving Brains portfolio and additional analyses, we discuss evidence to inform decision points encountered in scaling of early child development programmes.

 Saving Brains is a multi-institution, multi-donor partnership led by Grand Challenges Canada which awarded 84 grants to innovation projects across 31 low- and middle-income countries between 2011 and 2017.
 The overall aim of Saving Brains is to develop sustainable and scalable ways of nurturing healthy brain development in the first 1000 days.
 Through technical support and leadership development, Saving Brains provides an opportunity to demonstrate proof of concept, to ‘transition to scale’ grants, which progress selected interventions towards larger scale and sustainability.